Services

 Pressure in an eye with glaucoma damages the optic nerve in the back of the eye and, if untreated, can lead to vision loss.
 Several new tools have recently emerged from ophthalmology research laboratories to become part of the state-of-the-art eye care that glaucoma specialists at Washington Eye Physicians & Surgeons in Chevy Chase, Maryland provide.

 Dr. Howard Weiss, Dr. Arthur Schwartz, and Dr. Kenneth Schwartz have been investigators in clinical trials sponsored by the National Eye Institute of the National Institutes of Health.
 These include the Advanced Glaucoma Intervention Study and the Ocular Hypertension Treatment Study.
+Dr. Lisa Tom and Dr. Lindsay Dawson have published in the top glaucoma journals and offer the latest treatments in glaucoma.

 View Video

-The new Optic Nerve Imaging device takes a 3-dimensional image of the optic nerve in the back of the eye.
+An optic nerve imaging device takes a 3-dimensional image of the optic nerve in the back of the eye.
 This is the nerve that carries vision from the eye to the brain and is the part of the eye damaged in glaucoma.
 In a matter of seconds, as many as thirty million measurements are made of the optic nerve and its surrounding structures.
 The remarkable resulting images can be used to identify glaucoma and follow known glaucoma patients.

-Corneal Thickness has been shown in an NIH-sponsored study to be of great importance in the care of glaucoma patients.
 Drs.
-Schwartz and Weiss and many of their patients at Washington Eye Physicians & Surgeons volunteered to participate in this study.
+Schwartz and Weiss and many of their patients participated in a pioneering study at the NIH showing the importance of corneal thickness in the care of glaucoma patients.
 Corneal Pachymetry measures the thickness of the cornea which has been found to influence the accuracy of pressure measurements.
 Corneal thickness also predicts which patients with high pressure are more likely to have damage to their optic nerves.
 This painless ultrasound test takes only a few minutes for our ophthalmic technicians to perform.
-Although Medicare does not cover the cost of corneal pachymetry, we have been able to hold our fee to a minimum to be sure it is affordable for all.

 Dr. Arthur Schwartz was a pioneer in the development of laser trabeculoplasty.
 Selective Laser Trabeculoplasty lowers eye pressure by improving the fluid outflow from the eye.
 It is sometimes called a “cool laser” because the ultra-short pulses of very low energy generate no heat.
 Selective Laser Trabeculoplasty appears to have the same benefit as the classic treatment, argon laser trabeculoplasty, in lowering pressure, but without the heat damage and scarring.
 It is believed that SLT, unlike argon laser trabeculoplasty, may be repeated safely many times and may also be used in patients who have had previous argon laser trabeculoplasty.
 This glaucoma laser surgery has been performed successfully in thousands of ophthalmology patients throughout the world.